Azure/reddog-containerapps/README.md

 ## Container Apps Deployed
 For insight into the various microservices and their functionality, visit the Red Dog Demo [codebase repo](https://github.com/Azure/reddog-code).
 This repository, however, contains an additional component that is needed to get the solution up and running on the Container Apps platform.
+#### Traefik
+Traefik is a leading modern reverse proxy and load balancer that makes deploying microservices easy.
+Traefik integrates with your existing infrastructure components and configures itself automatically and dynamically.
+Container Apps currently makes use of Traefik's dynamic configuration feature in order to do path-based routing from the SPA UI as well as to enable direct calls via the rest samples

 | Service          | Ingress |  Dapr Component(s) | KEDA Scale Rule(s) |
 |------------------|---------|--------------------|--------------------|